-Students will be expected to volunteer in their local community as an ESL teacher/tutor, as well as submit 5 responses/reflections to their service learning, due in weeks 3, 6, 9, 12, and 15.
+Students will be expected to volunteer in their local community as an ESL teacher/tutor on a weekly basis (a minimum of 10 weeks), as well as submit 5 responses/reflections to their service learning, due in weeks 2, 4, 8, 10, and 15.
 These responses should be clear and concise, with well-organized thoughts, no shorter than the equivalent of 1/2 page, typed, and no longer than the front side of a single page (single-spaced, font size 12).